 Executive leadership coaching will benefit high-potential fast-tracking executives and managers.
 Senior-level leaders or high potentials who are being considered for a senior role in the succession plan.
 Many leaders are over-extended dealing with everyday demands with little time to improve their leadership.

-Executive leadership coaching provides sales leaders with the focus that is not available from direct supervisors.
+Executive leadership coaching provides leaders with a focus that is not available from direct supervisors.

 Executive leadership coaches provide an objective and nonjudgmental approach to help leaders reach their true potential.

-Q: What Should You Look for in an Executive Leadership Coach?
+Q: What Should You Look for in an Executive Coach?

 With the rapid growth of the coaching industry, anyone can call themselves a coach.
 There are many good coaching schools that provide a coaching certification program.
 To some companies coaching certification is important.
 Leadership experience in your industry is also highly valuable.
 When deciding on a coach, fit is critical.
 You need to like, trust and respect your coach.
 There needs to be positive chemistry and a willingness to open up with your coach to have the best result.